 Once you apply, your application will go through multiple reviews.
 The SSA will verify that you meet the technical requirements for SSDI or SSI.
 If it does, Disability Determination Services (DDS) will confirm your medical eligibility.
 You may be asked to complete a phone interview with the SSA or attend a quick consultative exam with a DDS doctor.

-Disability application reviews take an average of six months, as of early 2023.
+Disability application reviews take an average of six months.

 Getting approved for benefits is challenging.
 Don’t let that scare you, but do be prepared to go through a few rounds of denial and appeal before the SSA issues a final decision on your claim.